Bhutan: Market Profile

 Major Economic Indicators

-- The Bhutanese economy is predominantly dependent on India, which financially assists in Bhutan’s infrastructure development.
+- The Bhutanese economy is heavily dependent on India, which assists in Bhutan’s infrastructure development.
 Based on an agreement with India, Bhutan ambitiously planned some new hydro projects to produce an additional 10,000MW – more than six times its generating capacity in 2013 – by 2020.
 Bhutan’s currency, the Ngultrum, is pegged to the Indian rupee, which is also accepted as a legal tender.
 The IMF notes that given the country’s close economic ties with India, Bhutanese economy is susceptible to a growth slowdown in India.

 - Bhutan is an observer in the WTO, and a member of the South Asian Free Trade Area (SAFTA) and the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Co-operation.
 It signed a free trade agreement with India in 2008, stipulating that India would not levy tariffs on Bhutanese goods re-exported or transhipped through India to third party markets.
 Despite their unresolved border disputes, China has become more active in seeking a diplomatic relationship with Bhutan in recent years.

 - The Foreign Direct Investment Division of the Department of Industry is responsible for FDI promotion.
 Besides, more information on investment opportunities and guidelines can also be found on the website of iGuide Bhutan, an online platform jointly developed by the UNCTAD and the government of Bhutan.
 Bhutan also encourages investment in the agricultural and ICT sectors.
 The government is also keen to improve ease of doing business in Bhutan and exchange ideas with the private sector by setting up the Better Business Council.

 - Bhutan’s cumulative FDI was US$171 million as at end-2016 compared with US$167 million as at end-2015.